-Finally, the quantumstop alias is a more general version of the quantumstopfrom aliases.
-The quantumstopfrom aliases assume that the feeder stockpile is orthogonally adjacent to your track stop (which is how most people set them up).
-If your feeder stockpile is somewhere further away, you can use the quantumstop alias directly.
-In addition to the quantumstopfrom sub-aliases, you can also define the move and move_back sub-aliases, which let you specify the cursor keys required to move from the track stop to the feeder stockpile and back again, respectively:
+Finally, the quantumstop alias is a more general version of the simpler quantumstopfrom aliases.
+The quantumstopfrom aliases assume that a single feeder stockpile is orthogonally adjacent to your track stop (which is how most people set them up).
+If your feeder stockpile is somewhere further away, or you have multiple feeder stockpiles to link, you can use the quantumstop alias directly.
+In addition to the sub-aliases used in the quantumstopfrom alias, you can define the move and move_back sub-aliases, which let you specify the cursor keys required to move from the track stop to the (single) feeder stockpile and back again, respectively: